 Many states and municipalities have enacted laws that specifically ban the operation of pocket bikes and mini-motorcycles on public streets, roads, and trails.
 In some states, this is simply because (safety issues aside) pocket bikes typically do not come equipped with features like turn signals, mirrors, and horns -- equipment that is required in order for a vehicle to be considered "street legal" under some states' vehicle and traffic codes.
 What's more, since pocket bikes usually cannot be insured or registered, this fact alone makes them illegal to operate on public roads in many states.

 For example, in California and Texas, operation of pocket bikes and mini-motorcycles is illegal on all public streets, sidewalks, and trails.
 Legal operation of pocket bikes in these states (and many others) is limited to private property only.
+In Texas, for instance, an individual operating a pocket bike on a public road may be cited for operating an unregistered vehicle; driving without insurance; driving without a license; and failure to meet certain equipment standards.
+These types of violations usually are punishable by fines but could result in suspensions and other penalties.

 Most states that regulate the operation of pocket bikes also mandate age restrictions for riders.
 For example, in New Jersey, pocket bike riders must be at least 12 years old.